Waveney's beaches get gold star for cleanliness

-Cabinet member for tourism and economic development for Suffolk County Council, Michael Ladd, said: “It is an unspoilt area and it is very good news for the tourism industry.
+Cabinet member for tourism and economic development for Waveney District Council and Suffolk County councillor, Michael Ladd, said: “It is an unspoilt area and it is very good news for the tourism industry.
 The award says that those beaches are up to a certain standard which is good to know if you want to come to swim.

 “We try to keep it a very traditional seaside destination so we have resisted the other bits and pieces which go with other resorts and that along with the beach is the attraction for people who come to Southwold.”

 A spokesman for Suffolk Coastal and Waveney District Councils added: “It is absolutely fantastic news for east Suffolk that our beaches continue to be rated so highly.

 “Our beaches are among the main attractions for tourists, as well as being fantastic recreational areas for local families and dog walkers.
 The fact that we consistently do so well, gives people the confidence to visit the beaches across east Suffolk and be sure that the water quality is excellent, so they can enjoy a swim and a day by the sea in safety.